efueger/framework/README.md

 ```
 The [`ViewModel`](https://github.com/mvc5/framework/blob/master/src/View/Model/ViewModel.php) is then rendered via the [`View Render Event`](https://github.com/mvc5/framework/blob/master/src/View/Render/Render.php) which allows other renderers to be configured and used instead of the default [`View\Renderer`](https://github.com/mvc5/framework/blob/master/src/View/Renderer/RenderView.php).

-The default [`View\Renderer`](https://github.com/mvc5/framework/blob/master/src/View/Renderer/RenderView.php) will bind the [`ViewModel`](https://github.com/mvc5/framework/blob/master/src/View/Model/ViewModel.php) to a `Closure` that will extract the view model's variables and then include the view model's template file.
+The [`View\Renderer`](https://github.com/mvc5/framework/blob/master/src/View/Renderer/RenderView.php) will bind the [`ViewModel`](https://github.com/mvc5/framework/blob/master/src/View/Model/ViewModel.php) to a `Closure` that will extract the view model's variables and then include the view model's template file.
 The scope of the template is the view model itself which gives the template access to any of the view model's private and protected variables and functions.
 ```php
 $render = Closure::bind(function() {
         extract((array) $this->assigned());